Nick Fouquet: Biography

 In 2019, Fouquet was featured in bestselling street photography book Garçon Style: New York, London, Milano, Paris by London-based photographer Jonathan Daniel Pryce.

-In 2020, the designer created styles for Clare Waight Keller’s FW20 menswear collection at Givenchy in Paris, and collections for Palm Angels, and Rochas.
+In 2020, the designer created styles for Clare Waight Keller's FW20 menswear collection at Givenchy in Paris, and collections for Palm Angels, and Rochas.

 In March 2022, Nick Fouquet presented a collection of men's and women's shoes, hats and accessories created in collaboration with Lucchese.

 In January 2021, the designer presented his first collection ready-to-wear for men and women made in Italy and USA.
 Collection consists of cropped and tailored jackets, loose-fitting suits, and oversized shirts.
 Fabrics include corduroys, linens, and knitwear with intricate embroidered detail and patchwork.

 Design

 Fouquet specializes in headwear design, focusing on the traditional hatmakers of Western America.
 In addition to hats, the designer also creates other accessories such as leather goods, apparel, and eyewear.

-The designer's clients include Lady Gaga, Keith Richards, Pharrell Williams, David Beckham, Madonna, Jennifer Lopez, Tom Brady, Cara Delevigne, Brad Pitt, Justin Bieber, LeBron James, Kate Moss, Johnny Depp, Rihanna and J Balvin.
+The designer's clients include Lady Gaga, Keith Richards, Pharrell Williams, David Beckham, Madonna, Jennifer Lopez, Tom Brady, Cara Delevingne, Brad Pitt, Justin Bieber, LeBron James, Kate Moss, Johnny Depp, Rihanna and J Balvin.

 Personal life

-Fouquet’s house in Los Angeles is a rare 1970s geodesic dome building.
+Fouquet's house in Los Angeles is a rare 1970s geodesic dome building.
 It is located in Topanga Canyon and was renovated by Fouquet and Timothy McCarthy, an architect from Los Angeles.
 The house appeared on the cover of Elle Décor magazine in October 2021.